The LGBTQ+ Community’s Guide to Engineering

 Here is an overview of six stellar universities with exceptional LGBTQ+ support and outreach, which provide degrees across various engineering subfields.

 The University of California—Berkeley — a school with an entrenched tradition of fighting for underrepresented groups—also happens to boast some of the best engineering programs in the country.
-Ranking third among US News & World Report’s (2022) best undergraduate engineering programs, UC Berkeley provides bachelor of science (BS) degrees across eight subfields of the discipline: bioengineering, civil & environmental, electrical & computer science, engineering science, industrial & operations research, materials science, mechanical, and nuclear.
+Ranking third among US News & World Report’s (2025) best undergraduate engineering programs, UC Berkeley provides bachelor of science (BS) degrees across several subfields of the discipline, including bioengineering, civil & environmental, electrical & computer science, energy engineering, environmental engineering science, industrial & operations research, materials science, mechanical, and nuclear, among others.

 Creative technologies and an enhanced academic experience for our current and future students arise from exposure to a diverse array of perspectives.”
-Notably, Dr. Jay Keasling—the school’s Hubbard Howe Jr. Distinguished Professor of Biochemical Engineering—is a past recipient of the GLBT Engineer of the Year award and is profiled below in the “Rockstars” section.
+Notably, Dr. Jay Keasling—the school’s Distinguished Professor of Biochemical Engineering, an openly gay man—is a past recipient of the GLBT Engineer of the Year award.

 Georgia Tech, another top American university in engineering, has made great strides in increasing the supportive culture for the LGBTQ+ community in the department.
-As proof of point, Georgia Tech created organizations such as the Gay and Lesbian Alliance, the Pride Alliance, and Safe Space to disabuse campus members of prejudice.
-In 2014, the campus hosted a joint meeting of NOGLSTP “Out to Innovate” and oSTEM— the first of its kind.
+As proof of this point, Georgia Tech created organizations such as the Gay and Lesbian Alliance, the Pride Alliance, and Safe Space to disabuse campus members of prejudice.

 Students also have the option of completing a five-year dual BS and master of science (MS) in this subfield of engineering.
 Other departments available at Georgia Tech include aerospace, biomedical, civil & environmental, electrical & computer, industrial & systems, materials science, mechanical, and nuclear & radiological engineering.

-Smith College of Northhampton, Massachusetts, has a long history of being queer-friendly.
-Not only was it a veritable mecca for lesbian feminism in the seventies, but it also listed as one of Princeton Review’s most LGBT-friendly American universities.
-This college has a wealth of campus groups such as Queerz & Alliez, Femmepire, and Transcending Gender.
+Smith College of Northampton, Massachusetts, has a long history of being queer-friendly.
+Not only was it a veritable mecca for lesbian feminism in the seventies, but it was also listed as one of Princeton Review’s most LGBT-friendly American universities.
+This college has a wealth of campus groups such as Queers & Allies, Femmepire, and Transcending Gender.
 In 2004, 19 women made history as they graduated from the first-ever ABET-accredited program at a women’s college.

 Smith’s BS in engineering science program has comprehensive coursework in fundamental engineering principles, mechanics, circuit theory, fluid mechanics, and thermodynamics.
 Additionally, all engineering students must complete a capstone project under the guidance of a campus mentor, a research initiative designed to give students hands-on experience in the field.
 Smith College is a women’s college, and trans women are eligible for admission and their Resource Center for Sexuality and Gender is an intersectional on-campus safe space for students, faculty, and staff to engage with events related to gender and sexuality.

-Finally, Dr. Donna Riley—an outstanding mentor and Professor of Engineering at Smith and a GLBT Educator of the Year— is profiled below in the “Rockstars” section.
+Finally, Dr. Donna Riley—an outstanding mentor and associate Professor of Engineering at Smith and an out bisexual woman who has been active in LGBT political movements for 19 years is a past recipient of the GLBT Engineer of the Year award.

-In its exceptional civil and environmental engineering (CEE) department, there are six master’s programs: architectural design, atmosphere & energy, sustainable design & construction, environmental engineering & science, environmental fluid mechanics & hydrology, and structural engineering & geomechanics.
-Finally, Stanford University ranked second among US News & World Report’s (2023) best graduate engineering programs.
+In its exceptional civil and environmental engineering (CEE) department, there are five master’s programs: atmosphere & energy; sustainable design & construction; environmental engineering; structural engineering & mechanics and computation; and sustainable engineered systems.
+Finally, Stanford University ranked second among US News & World Report’s (2025) best graduate engineering schools.

 The University of Michigan—Ann Arbor not only counts some of the world’s greatest queer academics (e.g., David Halperin, Gayle Rubin), but it also hosts one of the most thriving campuses for LGBTQ+ organizations.
 The Spectrum Center—the first university campus office for LGBT issues in the country—supports groups such as BiLateral, OutLaws, and oSTEM, among many others.

-This school has seven distinct master’s emphases in engineering: biomedical, civil, electrical & computer, environmental, materials science, mechanical, and photonics & optical.
-Finally, Duke University is also the alma mater of outstanding UC San Diego professor and LGBTQ+ advocate Dr. Michael Todd, who is profiled in the “Rockstars” section below.
+This school has 17 distinct master’s emphases in engineering.
+Some of these include biomedical, civil, electrical & computer, environmental, materials science, mechanical, and photonics & optical, among others.
+Finally, Duke University is also the alma mater of outstanding UC San Diego professor and LGBTQ+ advocate Dr. Michael Todd.

 Dr. Butterfield offers sound advice on finding a school that is welcoming to LGBTQ+ students.
 It all starts with research: “Look online and see if the school you are interested in has a student group for LGBTQ students.
-Then find out is it active?
+Then find out if it is active.
 Are they supported?
 Does the prospective school have a diversity statement that includes queer folks?”

 If they have both, the next step is visiting the school.
 “Before I picked a school or before I sent one of my kids to a school, I would go there and talk to the people that were in that environment to make sure that the diversity statement has some action to it and that the culture is truly healthy,” says Dr. Butterfield “Things are a lot better than in years past, but there are certainly places in the country where you can be more supported than others.
 It takes a little extra research, but you can do it and find a good home for yourself.”